 If your illness, disease, or medical condition is expected to heal within weeks or months, your claim will be denied.
 SSD benefits are intended for Americans with disabilities lasting at least one year or expected to result in death.

 - Your income is too high.

 A successful SSD claim must show that your disability prevents you from engaging in substantial gainful activity (SGA)—a monthly income limit that changes with the national average wage.
 If your monthly income falls above SGA limits, your claim will be denied.

 Even if you’re convinced your condition cannot improve, it’s important to listen to your doctor.
 You may be denied benefits if you fail to follow your doctor’s orders and the SSA believes following those orders would have allowed you to return to work.

 The SSA handles millions of SSD claims every year, and many are denied due to errors, misunderstandings, or lack of evidence.
 If you believe your claim was wrongfully denied, contact Fleschner, Stark, Tanoos & Newlin today.

 Our Lawyers Can Review Your SSD Denial

 Our Social Security Disability lawyers can review your SSD denial letter and help determine your rights to benefits.
 At Fleschner, Stark, Tanoos & Newlin, your initial case consultation is always free, and there are no upfront costs for us to handle your case.
-Our No Fee Guarantee® means you won’t owe us anything unless we get money for you—so contact us today.
+Contact us today.